GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

 ## Add fields

+In general, Terraform resources should implement all configurable fields, as well as all read-only fields that could be useful to reference from other fields.
+For example, generated UUIDs are almost certainly useful to expose; `etag` fields are not useful unless required as an input to the update API; create time and update time are usually fine to include or exclude.

 {{< tabs "fields" >}}
 {{< tab "MMv1" >}}
 1. For each API field, copy the following template into the resource's `properties` attribute.
 Be sure to indent appropriately.